By Maja ?arni and Špela Košak

 Fax: +386 1244 1040

-IUS INFO - IUS INFO / EURO IUS INFO is the most elaborated tool for searching legal materials in Slovene.
-It has databases of laws and regulations, decisions of Higher courts, the Supreme Court and the Constitutional Court; articles, legal opinions, legal dictionaries, register of legislation, and legislation of the European Union.
+IUS INFO - IUS INFO / EURO IUS INFO is the most elaborate tool for searching legal materials in Slovene.
+It has databases of laws and regulations, decisions of Higher courts, the Supreme Court and the Constitutional court; articles, legal opinions, legal dictionaries, register of legislation, ect. and legislation of the European Union.
 European Union law databases are also accessible in English, but most of them are only accessible with the password obtained by the paid registration.
-Besides the wide coverage, the biggest quality of Ius info is an easy searching engine that makes the system the unique one in Slovene.
+Besides the wide coverage the biggest quality of Ius info is an easy searching engine that makes the system the unique one in Slovene.
 They update their bases frequently and it is also used by Slovene courts and Public administration.

 Tivolska 50, 1000 Ljubljana

 URADNI LIST - The Official Gazette publishes the Official Gazette of the Republic of Slovenia weekly (in principal), and from 1.1.2006 it also has the on-line version of the Gazette, that has the same content, setting up and is published at the same time as the paper version.
 Very useful database is accessible without registration and free to all but unfortunately only in Slovene in the time of writing.
 The documents are accessible in the PDF format.

 Register of legislation - The register of laws, regulations, international treaties, opinions of the Human Rights Ombudsman and other relevant legal sources that (eventually) directs the user to the full version of the text at the Official Gazette’s web pages.
 The register is organized according to the legal areas and is only in Slovene language in the time of writing.